Juba Central Equatoria, South Sudan Travel Guide

 Ensure you are financially ready for your trip, with sufficient cash (USD) and backup plans for any unforeseen travel disruptions.

-This section covers various services designed to make your journey smoother, from airport amenities to wider regional connections.
+This section covers a variety of services designed to make your journey smoother, from airport amenities to wider regional connections.

-While Juba International Airport has limited amenities, access to airport lounges globally can improve travel comfort.
+While Juba International Airport has limited amenities, access to the airport lounges globally can improve travel comfort.

-After Juba, most international travelers continue to regional hubs with more developed tourism infrastructure.
+After Juba, most international travelers continue to regional hubs with more built-up tourism infrastructure.

 Land travel from Juba remains highly unrecommended for tourists due to persistent security challenges.